palmerr23/STM32F407/Documents/readme.md

-I've included a STM32CubeF4 file - so that the pin assignments are clearer.
+I've included a STM32CubeF4 file (.ioc) - so that the pin assignments are clearer.